Grantmakers in Aging Annual Conference: featuring Anna M. Adachi-Mejia and Kelly Laflamme

 Photovoice as a Method to Engage Older Adults of Color and of Language Minorities in New Hampshire

 We will share the results of our photovoice study designed to inform diversity, inclusion, and equity in older adult health initiatives.
-In our study, “Photovoice: Using Photography and Words to tell Stories of Aging in New Hampshire,” older adult participants from Bhutanese, Hispanic, and African American communities living in southern New Hampshire describe their point of view with their own photos and words.
+In our study, “Photovoice: Using Photography and Words to tell Stories of Aging in New Hampshire,” older adult participants living in southern New Hampshire describe their point of view with their own photos and words.
 We have engaged in multiple key partnerships across a wide range of organizations involved in aging, equity, community-based participatory research, and community building with a shared goal of promoting the health, independence, and dignity of older adults.